Adolf Dickfeld: Later life

 After the war in 1952, Dickfeld initiated the Association of Knight's Cross Recipients.
 He then lived in East Africa for many years and founded the safari-airline "Alf Air Safaris" in Dar es Salaam, flying tourists to the various African landmarks and points of interest.
 Dickfeld, who also published a number of books, died on 17 May 2009 in Dreieich, Germany.

 Summary of career

 Aerial victory claims

-According to Spick, Dickfeld was credited with 136 aerial victories, 115 on the Eastern Front and 18 in North Africa and the Western Front, including 11 four engine bombers.
+According to US historian David T. Zabecki, Dickfeld was credited with 136 aerial victories.
+Spick also lists him with 136 aerial victories, 115 on the Eastern Front and 18 in North Africa and the Western Front, including 11 four engine bombers.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 132 aerial victory claims, plus five further unconfirmed claims.
 This figure of confirmed claims includes 128 aerial victories on the Eastern Front and four Western Front, including two four-engine bombers.